ravendb/docs/version_3/docs/client-api/commands/transformers/get.dotnet.markdown

 **Parameters**

+start
+:   Type: int
-- start - number of documents that should be skipped
+number of documents that should be skipped

+pageSize
+:   Type: int
-- pageSize - maximum number of documents that will be retrieved
+maximum number of transformers that will be retrieved

 **Return Value**

 {CODE transformerdefinition@Common.cs /}

+TransformResults
+:   Type: string
-- TransformResults - function that will convert (transform) results
+function that will convert (transform) results

+TransformerId
+:   Type: int
-- TransformerId - internal transformer Id
+internal transformer Id

+Name
+:   Type: string
-- Name - transformer name
+transformer name

 ### Example